luqman-v1/luqman-v1/README.md

 # Luqmanul Hakim

-Hi there, You can call me Luqman or luqman.
+Hi there, You can call me Luqman or luqmen.

 Currently working as Backend Developer at [Qasir ID](https://qasir.id), Im write codes programming language, Go and PHP (Laravel).
 ## Stats